garfielder/notes/Programming/Cpp17.md

 # C++17 Notes
 * Write compact and concise code

-##  Structure binding
+##  Structured Binding

-We can do this in python:
+We can multiple returned from an expression in pythons:

 ```python
 def fun():